-A scatter plot of the return map by density can be created, plotting the density of each value at $t{-1}$ y-axis, against $t_0$ x-axis (section 32.12.8) as in figure 32.33.
-This can be interesting when the densities pulsate following a periodic oscillation, which occurs for a network with random wiring but one complex glider rule, for example rules from the the complex rule collection in section 3.6.2.
+A scatter plot of the density return map can be created, plotting the density of each value at t{-1} y-axis, against t_0 x-axis (section 32.12.7) as in figure 32.37.
+This can be interesting when the densities pulsate, follow periodic oscillations, which occurs for a network with random wiring and a homogeneous v=3 complex glider rule[52, 53], for example rules from the complex kcode rule collections in section 3.5.2.